ericcornelissen/webmangler/docs/plugins.md

 #### `SimpleManglerPlugin`

 This utility class can be used to create a `WebManglerPlugin` that, once created needs to return some predetermined configuration.
+In many cases you can use this class instead of creating a plugin from scratch.

 It can be used by creating a class that extends `SimpleManglerPlugin` and providing the required values to `super()` in your class' constructor.

 ```ts
 import { SimpleManglerPlugin } from "webmangler/manglers/utils";